Palm Tree vs Coconut Tree: What’s the Difference? (with Pictures)

 Coconut Tree Trunk

-Their trunks can grow to be extremely tall; however, they rarely ever grow completely vertical.
-Often, you’ll find coconut trees that are growing bent or curled.
-And some varieties even grow in a spiral shape!
-Coconut trees used for landscaping, however, are maintained to keep them straighter.
+Coconut tree trunks have a much lighter color than other palm trees.
+They also have a smoother texture and are seldom scaly.
+Their trunks can grow incredibly tall but rarely ever grow completely vertical.
+Often, you’ll find coconut trees that are growing bent or curled, and some varieties even grow in a spiral shape!

-In many countries — particularly parts of Asia — the coconut tree trunk is used as lumber wood in construction for homes and farming-related buildings.
+However, coconut trees used for landscaping are maintained to keep them straighter.
+In many countries, particularly parts of Asia, the coconut tree trunk is used as lumber in the construction of homes and farming-related buildings.

 Coconut Tree Roots